 National Fair Housing Month in April provides an opportunity for all Americans to recognize that complete success in the goal of equal housing opportunity can only be accomplished with the help and cooperation of all Americans.

 LRGVDC recognizes April as Fair Housing Month and supports the promotion of awareness on Fair Housing.
-Click here for Resolution.
+See Fair Housing Information Box for current Resolution.

 Don't Let Housing Discrimination Lock You Out

 Anyone who feels he or she has been discriminated against may file a housing discrimination complaint.
 See complaint forms in the Fair Housing Information box, or for more information on Fair Housing visit U.S. Department of Housing and Urban Development (HUD) visit HUD.GOV to File a Complaint